-There’s a reason Europe is such an attractive travel destination: the rainbow of European culture is easily accessible to outsiders – one trip can expose you to dozens of ways of life.
+There’s a reason Europe is such an attractive travel destination: the entire rainbow of European culture is easily accessible to outsiders – one trip can expose you to dozens of ways of life.

 For the last four months, Stephen and I have spent most nights in other people’s homes, trying out their lives.
 It’s kind of like trying on another person’s clothes — a little awkward but exciting too, full of possibility.

 It’s not exactly news that European culture and North American culture are strikingly different.
-And though America is unarguably the greatest country on Earth and Canada is perfect in every way, including our Prime Minister (/cheekysarcasm), we can always learn to be better.
+And though America is unarguably the greatest country on Earth and Canada is perfect in every way, including our Prime Minister (please note the sarcasm), we can always learn to be better.

 With that in mind, here are…